-In 2016, 90 goat herds were randomly selected for sampling.
-In addition, collection of 10 000 blood samples from sheep taken at slaughter was planned.
+In 2017, 61 goat herds were randomly selected for sampling.
+In addition, collection of 9 000 blood samples from sheep taken at slaughter was planned.

-In sheep, the programme in 2016 was based on serological examination of blood samples collected at different abattoirs.
+In sheep, the programme in 2017 was based on serological examination of blood samples collected at 18 abattoirs.
 In goat flocks of less than 30 animals, all animals were sampled.
 In flocks of 30 to 100, 100 to 200, and more than 200 animals, samples from 30, 35, and 40 animals were sampled, respectively.
-The number of flocks represented in the surveillance programme for B. melitensis in small ruminants in 2016 is given in Table 1.
+The number of flocks represented in the surveillance programme for B. melitensis in small ruminants in 2017 is given in Table 1.

-Blood samples were examined for antibodies against B. melitensis using the Brucella Rose Bengal Test (APHA SCIENTIFIC, New Haw, United Kingdom) for the initial screening.
-A competitive ELISA (C-ELISA, Svanova Biotech AB, Uppsala, Sweden) would be used to follow up unclear or positive reactions due to cross reactions.
+Blood samples were examined for antibodies against B. melitensis using the Brucella Rose Bengal Test (RBT) (APHA SCIENTIFIC, New Haw, United Kingdom) for the initial screening.
+Positive reactors are followed up using a suitable confirmatory or complementary method such as competitive ELISA (C-ELISA, Svanova Biotech AB, Uppsala, Sweden) and/or complement fixation test (CFT) (APHA SCIENTIFIC, New Haw, United Kingdom) to rule out false positive reactions due to cross reactions (5).